 Lab-grade Performance at an Affordable Price

 Finally, you can purchase a precision UVC dosimeter without spending thousands of dollars.
-For less than $200, the handheld UVCense dosimeter includes a wide field-of-view and excellent ambient light rejection to ensure accurate dose measurement.
+For only $250, the handheld UVCense dosimeter includes a wide field-of-view and excellent ambient light rejection to ensure accurate dose measurement.